-The outcome below shows that retail clients got a worse price in 68-72% of the cases and a better price in 5-8% of the transactions when compared to prices in the reference market(s).
-That is: 68.8% was worse when we compare the executions to executions on ten other trading venues and 72.0% was worse if we compare the trades with transactions on Euronext Amsterdam (which is the most liquid trading venue available in our dataset).
+The outcomes below show that retail clients got a worse price in 68-72% of the cases and a better price in 5-8% of the transactions when compared to prices in the reference market(s).
+That is: 68.8% was worse when we compare the executions to executions on ten other trading venues and 72.0% was worse if we compare the transactions solely with transactions on Euronext Amsterdam (which is the most liquid trading venue available in our dataset).